 When Julia Child debuted in the early 1960s, shoppers purchased more than half of all retail chickens whole.
 Now, it’s around 10 percent.
 There’s a strong financial incentive to grow bigger-breasted chicken.

-Basic commercial chicken: $4.90 to 6.25 per bird
+Basic commercial chicken: $7.50 to 8.75 per bird

-Store-brand organic (Publix Greenwise): $7.60 to $9
+Store-brand organic (Publix Greenwise): $8.60 to $10.25

-Murray’s Organic: $8.40 to $10.25
+Murray’s Organic: $9.40 to $12.50

 Eating Well: Supermarket Guide to Buying Chicken